 Food regulation agencies say that textured soy protein is safe, however, unless a person has a soy allergy (or a gluten intolerance if the textured protein is made from wheat).
 It's certainly a very useful food for vegans and vegetarians who want to use a meat substitute in their diet.

 Excessive Soy Intake

-Soy may become a vegan's meat, dairy and egg substitute.
+Soy may become a vegan's meat, dairy, and egg substitute.
 They may include it in every meal and may even ingest it in multiple items during a single meal.
 It's not good to overload on any food, since it may contain potentially harmful substances as well as helpful nutrients.
 In addition, the food may crowd out a wider variety of beneficial foods in the diet.

-Soy, Isoflavones and Phytoestrogens
+Isoflavones and Phytoestrogens

-Health experts seem to agree that eating soy products in moderation is fine for most people.
+Health experts seem to agree that eating soy products in moderation is fine and even beneficial for most people.
 It's probably not a good idea to overdo soy intake, however.
 People who have or had cancer or who have a high risk of developing the disease should check with their doctor before they eat soybeans or soy products.